NU-SANE Sexual Assault Nurse ExaminerCredits: None

 Course Type(s): None

-Provides the basic foundations of clinical management of common psychiatric/mental health problems in adults.
-For students in the Adult Psychiatric Mental Health APN Track.
-Students must earn a minimum of a B in the course.
-Students who receive less than a B will be required to repeat the course.
+This course will provide the basic foundations of diagnosis and clinical management of common psychiatric/mental health problems in adults.
+Students must earn a minimum grade of B in the course.
+Students who receive less than a grade of B will be required to repeat the course.
 Students will be allowed to repeat the course no more than once.
 A second grade below a B will make students ineligible to continue in programs requiring this course.
-Prerquisites: NU-521, NU-524, and NU-535.
+Students must pass the lecture, seminar, and practicum to advance in the specialty program.
+Prerequisites: NU-521, NU-524, and NU-535 Corequisite: NU-544P and NU-544S

 NU-544P Diagnosis and Treatment of Psychopathology PracticumCredits: 2